kbalston/advent-of-code-2022/docs/solutions/day3.md

 >
 > Additionally, nobody wrote down which item type corresponds to each group's badges.
 The only way to tell which item type is the right one is by finding the one item type that is common between all three Elves in each group.

-Part 2 seems like a simple evolution on part 1, however instead of treating each line as a rucksack with two compartments to be compared, we treat each three lines as separate rucksucks to be compared.
+Part 2 seems like a simple evolution on part 1.
+Instead of treating each line as a rucksack with two compartments, we treat every three lines as separate rucksucks (each with a single compartment).

+In practical terms, we just need to compare three lists against one-another rather than two.

 ### Solution

-We've leveraged the BSD-licensed `grouper` function from the [`itertools` recipes](https://docs.python.org/3/library/itertools.html#itertools-recipes).
+To start, we've leveraged the BSD-licensed `grouper` function from the [`itertools` recipes](https://docs.python.org/3/library/itertools.html#itertools-recipes).
 It allows us to iterate on `n` items from an iterable at a time, rather than just one.